New Thomas & Thomas EXOCETT 88 Review: Model-by-Model Fly Rod Review & Comparisons

 Check out the New Thomas & Thomas Exocett 88 Here!
 And our brand new combos here: T&T Exocett 88 Combo Outfits

 I have been waiting to tell everyone about this fly rod for awhile now.
-We ordered I think 33 of them for our shop the minute we could (just in the first shipment, with more coming later).
+We ordered tons of them for our shop plus a few rods for me personally.
 These rods look incredible and have a ton of power.
 Could this be the new "best" saltwater & jungle fly rod for 2025?
 We will test it to the limits and find out.

 An Iron Fist in a Velvet Glove